lfd/grinch/README.md

 --------------------

 It is recommended to compile everything on your local machine with a cross compiler.
-You will need a cross toolchain:
+You will need a cross toolchain and following requirements:

 - dtc
 - cpio
 - qemu-system-riscv64
 - riscv64-linux-gnu-
+- Python3
+- python-pillow

 To clone grinch, run: